muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Overview.rst

 acted upon before the release of edX Insights.

 You are invited to share your experiences using edX Insights with members of other course teams.
-Contact the edX documentation team.
+Contact the edX documentation team at `docs@edx.org`_.

 .. @Mark H, I would like to include this invitation.
 How can we collect more "Analytics in Action" stories? dedicated email address? direct to the feedback link in the product?